 Further into the visit, I had the chance to admire some contemporary tiles with geometric patterns or modern drawings, such as the one portraying the national poet Fernando Pessoa.

-Plan your trip to Lisbon with my Lisbon Google Map!
+Plan your alternative weekend in Lisbon with my Lisbon Google Map!

 WATCH MY TRAVEL VIDEO!